Tested Baking & Dessert Recipes & Videos

 Pin It

 If you grew up in the Sixties, you will probably remember this No Bake Cheesecake dessert.
 While Julia Child may have been teaching the ways of French cooking, some women were looking for fast, easy, and delicious.
 This No Bake Cheesecake was the type of recipe found in women's magazines, community cookbooks, or passed from neighbor to neighbor.
-Mothers loved it because it could be whipped up in no time, it used common ingredients, and everyone, including children, loved it.
+Mothers loved it because it could be whipped up in no time, it used common ingredients, and everyone loved it.

 Related Recipes You May Like